Close Menu

 3. Avocados

-You can use mashed avocados as a spread on whole-grain toast instead of butter or jam.
-This can add healthy fats that slow down the absorption of the bread’s carbs.
+Try this: Spread mashed avocado on whole-grain toast instead of butter or jam.
+The healthy fat helps slow down the bread’s carb absorption right from the start.

 4. Chia Seeds